 Last week, I boiled my experience with a recent graduate to 3 very sad bullets.
 I list them here for convenience.

 - A young person shows up in jeans and casual dress.
 No hint of business casual dress or the even the ability to suit up.
 “I am looking for a job”.

 - “Here is my resume”.
 We share a single copy for the rest of the meeting.
 (I guess they wanted to save a tree.)

 Hopefully, the difference is apparent.
 None of the above happen within the executive network.
 All of the above bullets make me think twice about how I will be represented if I refer the recent graduate to someone in my executive network.

 The executive has demonstrated effort.
 The recent graduate barely showed up.
 The executive is taking control of their destiny.
 The recent graduate is looking for a softball and this is the Major leagues.

 Like anything that will get you ahead, networking takes practice and building a network takes time.
-Networks were not built over night.
-Unlike most new skills, by the time we have graduated from school, we have had practice that is relative so the switch shouldn’t be tough.
+Networks were not built overnight.
+Unlike most new skills, by the time we have graduated from school, we have had the practice that is relative so the switch shouldn’t be tough.

 See you at the after party,

 nasty: an unreal maneuver of incredible technique, something that is ridiculously good, tricky and manipulative but with a result that can’t help but be admired, a phrase used to describe someone who is good at something.
 “He has a nasty forkball”.